 1. Are new employees made aware of the Title VI responsibilities pertaining to their specific duties?

-YES NO

-2. Do new employees receive this information via employee orientation?

-YES NO

-- 3. Is Title VI information provided to all employees and program applicants? - YES NO - 4.
-Is Title VI information prominently displayed in the organization and on relevant program materials? - YES NO - 5.
-Identify any improvements you have implemented since the last self-survey to support Title VI communication to employees and program applicants. - 6.
-Identify any improvements you plan to implement before the next self-survey to support Title VI communication to employees and program applicants. - 7.
-Identify any problems encountered with Title VI compliance, and discuss possible remedies.
+YES S NO 2.
+Do new employees receive this information via employee orientation?
+YES S NO 3.
+Is Title VI information provided to all employees and program applicants?
+YES S NO 4.
+Is Title VI information prominently displayed in the organization and on relevant program materials?
+YES S NO 5.
+Identify any improvements you have implemented since the last self-survey to support Title VI communication to employees and program applicants.
+6. Identify any improvements you plan to implement before the next self-survey to support Title VI communication to employees and program applicants.
+7. Identify any problems encountered with Title VI compliance, and discuss possible remedies Sig nature: Titl le: